sql server / recovery-backup-dr

 SQL Server restore not tested

-Use this when backups exist, but nobody can say with confidence how recovery would go in practice.
+Use this when backups exist, but nobody can say how recovery would go in practice.

 Live guides